quickcougar/docs/exositeready/gwe/custom_gateway_applications.md

 ## Verify the Deployment

 The STDOUT of the `install.sh` script is written to Gateway Engine's `fetch_status` dataport after it completes.
 Use the following MrMurano command to check on the status of the installation.
-If there were any errors during the deployment, the will show up here:
+If there were any errors during the deployment, they will show up here:

 ```
 mr product device read <SERIAL_NUMBER_OF_GATEWAY> fetch_status